How to get a student loan

 Students who don’t receive enough aid from the federal government can qualify for private loans.
 Private loans typically require a cosigner, such as a parent, who promises to take on your loans if you fail to make payments.

-Each private loan servicer has different requirements, so it pays to shop around to find the best deal.
+Each private loan servicer has different requirements, so it pays to shop around to find the best option for you.

-Most require a minimum income and credit score before they’ll agree to lend to you.
-That’s why private loan borrowers often need a cosigner, because college students typically have no income or credit history.
+Most require a minimum income and a qualifiable credit score before they’ll agree to lend to you.
+This is why private loan borrowers often need a cosigner since college students typically have little to no income, or credit history.

-In other words, if it sounds too good to be true – it probably isn't what you think.
+In other words, if it sounds too good to be true – it probably is.